introducing

 Can I use Pulse in my front-end code?

-Pulse is accessible through a Prisma Client extension and cannot be used directly in a browser.
-If you would find this feature valuable, please share your thoughts on the #pulse-feedback channel on our community Slack.
+If you would find this feature valuable, please share your thoughts on the #help-and-questions channel in our community Discord.